Getting Started with MaxTAF

 // assert that the search text box on the result page contains "Hello World"

-Now you have edited your first test case.
+Now you have edited your first case.

 Suites